digiltd/oh-rtd-test/Pioneer-AVR-Binding.md

 This binding allows to remotely control a Pioneer AV receiver equipped with an ethernet interface.
 It enables OpenHAB to switch ON/OFF the receiver, adjust the volume, set the input source and configure most other parameters.

+_Note: This binding will be available in the official release not before version 1.4.0!_

 Most common commands are supported directly, special commands can be added manually using the "advanced command" mechanism described below.

 ## Binding configuration